-5. Note Receivable / Asset Held for Sale
+5. Note Receivable

-The Federation has a building under capital lease, building improvements and other immovable furniture and equipment.
+The Federation had a building under capital lease, building improvements and other immovable furniture and equipment.
 On February 28, 2014, the Federation accepted an offer from Hebrew Home of Greater Washington, Inc. (Hebrew Home) to sell the building under capital lease for \$2 million.
-The Federation assessed that the criteria of ASC 360 "Property, Plant and Equipment" for classifying an asset as asset held for sale was met at the date the offer to purchase the building was accepted hence, the Federation reclassified the balance of the building under capital lease, including related building improvements and other immovable furniture and equipment as asset held for sale as of June 30, 2014.